BLoB: Bayesian Low-Rank Adaptation by Backpropagation for Large Language Models: Methodology

 \begin{theorem}[\textbf{Efficient Computation of Full-Weight KL Divergence}] Suppose the pre-trained weights $\mW_0$, update matrix $\mB$, and the variational distribution $q(\mA|\vtheta)$ are defined as in \Thmref{thm:posterior}, and the prior distribution of the full-weight matrix $P(\vectorize(\mW))$ is defined as \Eqref{eq:prior}.
 Consider the Gaussian prior distribution $P(\mA)=\prod_{ij} \gN (A_{ij}|0,\sigma_p^2)$; we then have:

 if $\tilde{\mR}=[\sigma_p \mI_n \otimes \mR]$, where $\mR$ satisfies $\mR\mR^\top = \mB\mB^\top$. \end{theorem}

-\Thmref{thm:prior} shows that with a proper $\tilde{\mR}$, one can compute the KL divergence for the high-dimensional full weight $\vectorize(\mW)$ simply by computing the KL divergence for $\mA$, which is much lower-dimension, more parameter-efficient, more memory-efficient, and faster.
+\Thmref{thm:prior} shows that with a proper $\tilde{\mR}$, one can compute the KL divergence for the high-dimensional full weight $\vectorize(\mW)$ simply by computing the KL divergence for $\mA$, which is much lower-dimension, more parameter-efficient, more memory-efficient, and faster. {Note that the Gaussian distributions we define for both the prior and the posterior are degenerate.
+However, they are valid for probabilistic inference~\cite{schoeman2022degenerate}, as (i)~their probability density is well-defined, and (ii)~their KL divergence is computable under the assumptions of \Thmref{thm:prior}.
+See \appref{app:proof-main} for a detailed discussion.}

 Concretely, we assume that the prior distribution in \ours follows the low-rank structure described in \Thmref{thm:prior} and minimize the KL divergence term for the low-rank component $\mA$ using its analytical solution in \Eqref{eq:vfe}: